Parents, this is the iPhone your kids want the most

-Best iPhone for Kids iMore 2019
+Best iPhone for kids iMore 2022

-So, the time has come for you to purchase an iPhone for your child, and you don't know which model to buy that will make them happy.
-No worries; there are a few great models that have the apps, features, and camera your kids want.
-We recommend the iPhone XR for kids, a model that looks beautiful (and comes in multiple colors!) and is priced right for the all goodies you'll receive.
-We've gathered other noteworthy models to help you choose the one that fits your needs best.
+So, the time has come to purchase an iPhone for your child.
+Which one should you buy?
+Our top pick is the iPhone 13, which happens to be Apple's current flagship device.
+It's a highly-rated smartphone that comes in unique colors and is also packed with the excellent features your 21st-century kiddo expects and wants.
+We've gathered other noteworthy models to help you choose the best one that fits your needs.

-Best Overall: iPhone XR
+Best overall: iPhone 13

-Officially, the iPhone XS is Apple's current flagship handset.
-However, the iPhone XR is our choice for kids.
-The handset is more reasonably priced vs. the iPhone XS lineup and still includes powerful specs such as Face ID and wireless charging.
+The iPhone 13 was introduced alongside the iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro Max.
+Available in Pink, Blue, Midnight, Starlight, PRODUCT(RED), and Green, the model has 128GB, 256GB, or 512GB of storage.
+Like the other 2022 iPhones, this model is compatible with MagSafe accessories and wireless chargers.
+It also features 5G wireless, where available, for super-fast downloads and high‑quality streaming.
+The iPhone 13's battery allows up to 19 hours of video-playing between charges, 15 hours when that video is streamed, and up to 75 hours of audio playback.
+You can get up to a 50% charge with fast-charge in just 30 minutes.

-The 6.1-inch iPhone XR includes Apple's fastest and most powerful chip to date, the A12 Bionic chip with a next-generation Neural Engine.
-With this, the iPhone XR is a terrific choice for gaming and video streaming.
-It also offers a single 12MP back camera (ƒ/1.8 aperture) with a digital zoom of 5x.
-The rear camera offers optical image stabilization, wide color capture for photos and Live Photos, Quad-LED True Tone flash with Slow Sync, Portrait mode with advanced bokeh and Depth Control, Portrait Lighting with three effects (Natural, Studio, Contour), and Smart HDR for photos.
-The front-facing 7MP TrueDepth camera is identical to the one found on the iPhone XS series.
+Phones and kids sometimes mean unexpected falls, which is why we highly recommend this model.
+It offers a ceramic shield front that provides excellent protection.
+However, you should still consider one of the best iPhone 13 cases to add further protection.
+The phone's body is made from aerospace-grade aluminum, and it provides water resistance to a depth of six meters for up to 30 minutes.

 Pros: